 Sitting at the end of St. Mark’s Square is the bell tower of St. Mark’s Basilica.
 I have to admit that when we got there it was rainy and I was exhausted from traveling the day before.
 I took one look at the line coming out of the side and was about to skip going to the top of the tower all together.
 Thank goodness for everyone else insisting, otherwise I would have missed out on an awesome experience.

 The top of the tower can be reached via elevator and costs 8 euros.
 We did stand in line for about an hour- and this was considered a “short” line because of the rain.
-Looking back I probably would have spent the extra money to get a skip the line ticket for both here and for Doge’s Palace.
-You can learn from us and grab a Skip the Line ticket for St. Mark’s Basilica and Doge’s Palace along with a great tour by clicking here.
+Looking back I probably would have spent the extra money and taken a tour for both here and for Doge’s Palace.
+You can learn from us and grab a spot for a St. Mark’s Basilica and Doge’s Palace Tour HERE.

 St. Mark’s Basilica